spara/condaR/README.md

 (base) $ constructor .
 ```

-If you run this command in macOS, constructor will create an installer named myBase-0.1-MacOSX-x86_64.sh by default.
-By default, the installer users name-version-OS as the naming convention a name is not specified.
-If you want create a .pkg installer with the name of `myBase_Belong_To_Us` add the `installer_type` and `installer_filename` keys to construct.yaml
+If you run this command in macOS, constructor will create an installer named myBase-0.1-MacOSX-x86_64.sh.
+By default, the installer uses name-version-OS as the naming convention if a name is not specified.
+If you want create a .pkg installer named `myBase_Belong_To_Us` add the `installer_type` and `installer_filename` keys to construct.yaml

 ```
 installer_filename: myBase_Belong_To_Us.pkg